shomeier/NemakiWareWiki/Dump-or--load-with-CouchDB.md

 ## Architecture
 * `<INSTALL_PATH>/setup/couchdb/bjornloka` is an maven project for dump/load of CouchDB.
-* In this project, there is simple Java applications with main method for dump/load.
+* In this project, there are simple Java applications with main method for dump/load.

 ##Initial Data
 Official dump files for initialization are in `<INSTALL_PATH>/setup/couchdb/initial_import`.